 It can cost $1000’s to create an app and then cost even more to host it and use Push Notifications, so you need to think about how to generate money for all your hard work.
 When you first launch a new product you want people to try it and then tell their friends about it and slowly the word gets about but in reality no one will pay up front for an online product that they don’t know if they even want.
 So the best way is a free to use product this way if they don't like it then at least they tried it, but if your product is good the user will want to upgrade to extra features or added levels, this is a great way to get users interested and start to see all your effort paying off.

 Well i hope you have got some useful information from this page and it answers some of the questions you may have....
-Now I've helped you so please help me by creating an business profile for your new idea on www.shub.one Its FREE and is designed for brand promotion which is exactly what you need as a start up founder!
+If I've helped you then please help me by creating a profile for your business or profession on www.shub.one Its FREE and is designed for brand promotion which is exactly what you need as a start up founder!

 Back to Insaneye